Toyota Crown Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-Estimated insurance rates for a Toyota Crown are $1,542 a year for full coverage insurance.
-Comprehensive costs around $384, collision costs $690, and liability coverage is estimated at $332.
-A policy with only liability insurance costs approximately $388 a year, with a high-risk policy costing around $3,332.
-Teens pay the most at $5,482 a year or more.
+Average insurance rates for a Toyota Crown are $1,542 a year for full coverage insurance.
+Comprehensive costs approximately $384, collision costs $690, and liability is estimated at $332.
+Liability-only coverage costs approximately $388 a year, with high-risk coverage costing around $3,332.
+16-year-old drivers receive the highest rates at $5,482 a year or more.

 Average premium for full coverage: $1,542

-Full coverage includes $500 policy deductibles, split liability limits of 30/60, and includes medical/PIP and uninsured motorist coverage.
-Rates include averaging for all 50 states and for all Crown models.
+Full coverage includes $500 physical damage deductibles, 30/60 liability coverage, and includes uninsured motorist and medical coverage.
+Rates are averaged for all 50 states and for all Crown models.

 Use the form below to get customized rates for your location.